hpi-swa-teaching/TabletopUI/packages/TabletopUI-ScreenManagement.package/TTWikiEntryMorph.class/README.md

 	- stores the content of the entry

 contentWrapperMorph
-	- stores all the entries in a category
+	- wraps the content of an entry

 isExpanded
 	- boolean that stores whether the entry is expanded